mcallistertad/embedded-client/README.md

     $ make

-To build and run the sample client:
+To build and run the sample client (after building the library itself):

     $ cd sample_client
     $ make